sepaul/3620project/part2/specs.md

 > User Guide: https://www.palmetto.clemson.edu/palmetto/pages/userguide.html#overview

 ### CloudLab Model of Palmetto Cluster
+The structure of the CloudLab model of Palmetto Cluster was chosen because we had not reviewed networking yet.
+We chose a LAN that is connected via Ethernet.
+The Ethernet connection was decided upon because Palmetto Cluster utilizes Myrinet, 10Gbps Ethernet, and Infiniband network interconnects.
+To simplify our model, we chose Ethernet.

+The nodes were selected to represent a feature we thought was important related to the Palmetto Cluster.
+First, we chose nodes from Wisconsin and Clemson sites because our group identified the Wisconsin CloudLab structure to be the most similar to Palmetto.
+This is because of the large memory nodes and various hardwares associated with Wisconsin's architecture.
 > A section explaining why the network topology and computing structure of the CloudLab profile can be considered similar to the architecture of the selected XSEDE/Clemson resource.
 Citations describing the original architecture must be provided to justify these explanations.